Skip to main content

 Combining Multiple Filter Types

-A comprehensive example using multiple filter types:
+A bigger example using multiple filter types:

 {